PCO: Psychology for Counseling Courses

 3 sh (may not be repeated for credit)

-In depth review of critical issues in the practice of mental health counseling, including the professional organizations and ethical standards for psychologists and counselors, legal and professional requirements for practicing in the profession, and the rights of clients.
-Topics include standards of preparation, certifications and licensing, and the role identity and professional obligations of mental health counselors.
-Relevant issues for school counselors will be addressed.
+This course is an in-depth review of critical issues in the practice of mental health counseling, including the professional organizations and ethical standards for psychologists and counselors, legal and professional requirements for practicing in the profession, and the rights of clients.

 PCO 6216 Theories of Individual Counseling